 - a.
 Wheel rims smaller than sixteen inches (front) and fifteen inches (rear) in diameter shall not be used. - b.
 Aluminum axles are not permitted. - c.
 Spokes must be tight, and wheels must be reasonably true. - d.
 Wheel balance weights must be taped. - e.
 Tires must be in good condition and be either DOT approved with a minimum of 1/16 inch tread, or suitable road racing tires depending on the class entered. - f.
 Valve stem caps must be installed and must be metal with rounded or blunt edges (IE no plastic caps, no novelty caps, no sharp edges, or integral valve core removal tools, etc.) It is strongly recommended that the cap include a rubber gasket to prevent loss of air pressure at high speed. - g.
 The rear wheel must have an efficient cover extending to at least a vertical line drawn through the rear axle. - h.
 All axles, axle nuts, bolts, cap nuts and pinch bolts must be safety wired with 0.025-inch minimum diameter stainless steel wire.
-EXCEPTION: For motorcycles with dual pinch bolts it is sufficient to safety wire only one pinch bolt per side.
+EXCEPTION: In the case where axles and their couplers are flush with the fork leg, wiring all pinch bolts is sufficient.
+For motorcycles with dual pinch bolts it is sufficient to safety wire only one pinch bolt per side.
 In lieu of safety wire, axle nuts may be secured with a cotter pin, R-Clip, or D-Clip through the axle, and pinch bolts may be secured with D-Clips.
 Both R-Clips and D-Clips must be fastened to the motorcycle, and R-Clips must additionally be safety wired or zip tied closed at the mouth.
 Minimum wire size for D-Clips used to secure axle nuts is 0.058 inch.